ostcar/openslides_wlan_ap/README.rst

 Requirements
 ------------

-Currently this role only supports Ubuntu 16.04 and Archlinux.
+Currently this role only supports Archlinux.

 Role Variables